Are you looking for that perfect smile? Read on to learn about achieving excellent dental health with these tips.

 1. Brush Your Teeth Before Bed

 The recommendation is to brush your teeth twice a day, at least.
-Most people though still forget, or neglect to brush them at night.
+Most people, though, still forget or brush them at night.

 2. Brush For Long Enough

-The way you brush is as important as how often you’re brushing.
-If you don’t brush your teeth right, it’s almost as bad as not brushing them at all.
+The way you brush is as important as how often you brush.
+If you don’t brush your teeth right, it’s almost as bad as not brushing them.

 Take the time to be thorough, and move your toothbrush in gentle circles.
 This is the best way to loosen and remove plaque.
 Plaque that isn’t removed will harden and build up.
 This can cause gum disease.